khot29/How-to-install-docker/README.md

-# On Linux with yum and apt
+# with yum and apt
    ## if yum
     1 yum install docker